 It is notable that the D5600 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5100 does not offer wifi capability.
+In contrast, the D5100 does not provide wifi capability.

 So what is the bottom line?
 Is the Nikon D5100 better than the Nikon D5600 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.